 The chain is a good quality KMC X9, which should be good for 1500-2000 miles of use.

 Shimano’s BR-MT200 hydraulic disc brakes are again entry-level, but they do the job.
-For the average leisure rider these brakes work very well – the limits will only become apparent if you really push the limits of what this bike has been designed for.
+For the average leisure rider, these brakes work very well – the limits will only become apparent if you push the limits of what this bike has been designed for.

 Wheels and Tyres

-The rims are sturdy Cube EX23 32H tubeless ready with Shimano HB-TX505 hubs and centre lock discs with quick release skewers.
-Some of the competition are using thru-axles at a similar price, but for regular riders QR wheels will be just fine.
+The rims are sturdy Cube EX23 32H tubeless ready with Shimano HB-TX505 hubs and centre lock discs with quick-release skewers.
+Some of the competition is using thru-axles at a similar price, but for regular riders, QR wheels will be just fine.

 Suntour XCM 100 ATB coil-sprung forks are just fine for light cross-country riding – they have the usual lock-out feature and can be adjusted for pre-load if required.

 These forks are ideal for the recreational e-biker who isn’t going to be attempting heroics or downhill riding.
 And as long as you are aware of their limitations, then they should prove to be functional and reliable.